 You could just create a generic finance lead magnet.
 But all that would do is ensure nobody would want it.

-Offering a relevant lead magnet is key if you want to grow your email list.
+Offering a relevant lead magnet is key if you want to grow your email list fast.

-In Thrive Leads, as with other list-building plugins, you can set up targeting rules to pair the reader with the correct offer.
+In Thrive Leads, as with other list-building plugins, you can set up targeting rules based on blog category to pair the reader with the correct form.

 But that’s just the first part.
 The second part is you could also use your list-building plugin to add a tag to each subscriber.
-Tags help identify which form they signed up from and thus what type of content that reader is interested in.
+Tags help identify which form the user signed up from and thus what type of content that reader is interested in.

 Creating a segmented list is powerful stuff.